cr333/OmniPhotos/Python/preprocessing/readme.md

 python -m pip install -r ./requirements.txt
 ```

 Alternatively, Anaconda can be used in order to install the packages.
 The Anaconda distribution for Windows can be installed from [here](https://www.anaconda.com/products/individual#windows).
-Once it is installed, launch the Anaconda Prompt and run the following commands.
+Once it is installed, launch the Anaconda Prompt and run the following commands:

 ```
 conda create --name py375 python=3.7.5